bootpack/bootpack/README.md

 ## bootpack

-`bootpack` is a boilerplate template for getting a web page set up quickly using webpack for task running and bootstrap for development.
+`bootpack` is a boilerplate template to create multi-page websites using bootstrap for development and webpack for task running.

 **Bootstrap + Webpack = &hearts;**
 - **Just Develop:** 4 steps to [get started](#installation).
 Launch a dev server with live reloading.
-- **Pre-Configured Build:** A pre-configured webpack config simplifies overcomplicated build processes.
+- **Pre-Configured:** A pre-configured webpack config simplifies overcomplicated build processes.
 - **Predictable File Output:** Keep your CSS where you want it; out of your JavaScript files!
 The `dist` directory will closely match the `src` directory.
 - **Minified Files:** JavaScript and CSS is minified and output as single files.
 - **Compressed Resources:** JS, CSS, fonts, images and favicons are gzipped for maximum compression.